victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ## Sample Applications

-As a developer, you will be responsible for implementing the code that receives the FCM push message.
+As a developer, you will be responsible for implementing the code that receives the push message.
-- For FCM example, please see the sample apps `sinch-rtc-sample-push` and `sinch-rtc-sample-video-push` which are bundled with the SDK.
+- For FCM example, please see the sample apps `sinch-rtc-sample-push` and `sinch-rtc-sample-video-push`.
 - For HMS example, please see the sample app `sinch-rtc-sample-hms-push`.

 The following sections cover how to support receiving calls and messages via push notifications.